goat-yoga/rizwan-service-actual/README.md

 ## Usage

 > Some usage instructions
-1. run seeding function using `node database/seedGenerator.js`
+1. run `npm install` to install all dependencies
-2. run `npm install` to install all dependencies
+2. run seeding function using `node database/s3data.js`

 <!-- Regarding svgr/webpack -->
 - .svg files were scraped from the website